Impact on NHS workforce and resources

 Recommendations likely to have an impact on resources

+The guideline covers care and support for adults with cerebral palsy.
 The recommendations that are most likely to have a substantial resource impact are:

 The potential costs and savings to commissioners